-Date Change Impact on the trends presented in this report 2008-09 Colleges directed to prioritise more substantial courses designed to improve employment prospects.
-Reduction in number of students enrolledon very short programmes of study unlikely to lead to employment or higher level of study.
+2008-09 Colleges directed to prioritise more substantial courses designed to improve employment prospects.
+Reduction in number of students enrolled on very short programmes of study unlikely to lead to employment or higher level of study.
 2011-12 Decision to focus school / college courses towards the senior phase of high school.
-Reduction in college activity targets of 5%, but students affected continue tohave a full-time place at school.
-Introduction of College Outcome Agreement.
-Reduction in SFC funded learning hours delivered to those aged 16 to 24, with thisactivity being 2012-13 Transfer of funded learning hours from SFCto SDS. commissioned by the SDS Employability Fund (equivalent to 586 FTEs in 2016-17).
-2015-16 WSUMs replaced withCredits and removal offull-time tariffs.
-Hours of learning reduce under the Creditsystem as a result of improvements that removed funding considerations and created a purer measure of activity.
+Reduction in college activity targets of 5%, but students affected continue to have a full-time place at school.
+2012-13 Introduction of College Outcome Agreement.
+Transfer of funded learning hours from SFC to SDS.
+Reduction in SFC funded learning hours delivered to those aged 16 to 24, with this activity being commissioned by the SDS Employability Fund (equivalent to 586 FTEs in 2016-17).
+2015-16 WSUMs replaced with Credits and removal of full-time tariffs.
+Hours of learning reduce under the Credit system as a result of improvements that removed funding considerations and created a purer measure of activity.
 2015-16 Commission on Widening Access (CoWA) established.
 This could impact the college sector's ability to recruit for HE courses from the most deprived areas as Scotland's universities have been asked to increase their own recruitment from that cohort.
 2019-20 and 2020-21 COVID-19 pandemic Enrolments to courses from March 2020 (i.e. academic year 2019-20) were impacted.
 This continued into the 2020-21 session.
 The 2021-22 session saw a return to face-to-face teaching in many places, although some online learning continued.